Based on 16 reviews

 Climbing Mount Kailash is strictly prohibited due to its religious significance.
 Permits for summiting the peak are not issued, reflecting its reverence among Hindus, Buddhists, Jains, and Bon followers.

 The trek is generally open to individuals aged 10 to 70 years.
 Participants must be in good health and free of severe heart or respiratory conditions.
-Travelers above 70 may require special approval based on their fitness levels.
+Travelers aged 70 or older may require special approval based on their fitness level.

 Certain zones around Mount Kailash and Lake Mansarovar are off-limits.
 Tourists must stay on designated kora (circumambulation) routes to respect local traditions.

 Foreign nationals need a Tibet Travel Permit, a Kailash Permit, and a group visa to enter the region.
-These must be arranged through licensed tour operators in advance.
+These must be arranged in advance through licensed tour operators.

 Preserving the pristine environment is vital.
 Visitors must avoid littering and disturbing natural habitats, following eco-friendly practices throughout the trek.